MduduziMlilo/Inoversity.Library.Distribution/README.md

 ## Developer Setup Guide

-> **_INFO:_** The project requires dotnet version 7.
+> **_INFO:_** The project requires .NET 7.
 To install dotnet, head
-> over to [microsoft](https://dotnet.microsoft.com/en-us/) for installation details.
+> over to [microsoft](https://dotnet.microsoft.com/en-us/download) for installation details.

 This section outlines the development setup of the `Inoversity Library Web Api`.
+If you're not a shell fan, you can accomplish the same outcome (getting to build the project) using your preferred IDE.

 1. Clone the repository to your development environment.
     ```